WyldePointer/deerekt/README.md

-A utility for logging your outgoing DNS requests.
+A lightweight utility for logging your outgoing DNS requests.

 ## Output
 ```